ministryofjustice/moj-design-system/app/views/community/propose-a-component-or-pattern/README.md

 ## 3. Present your proposal

-You will need to present your original proposal and thinking at the weekly crit or a specially arranged meeting.
+You'll need to present your proposal to the Design System Working Group.

 At the meeting, the Design System Working Group will review your proposal and decide if it is useful and unique.
 This review helps people avoid spending time and effort on something that's not needed for the design system.